Updated: Apr 17, 2022

 Alcohol is one of the most widely used drugs on the planet.
 It has caused untold misery to those who use it and to society in general.
 Alcohol adversely affects the mind, the only avenue by which God can communicate with us.
 Regular alcohol consumption eventually produces loss of memory, good judgment and learning ability.
 Alcohol consumed during pregnancy may harm foetal development.
 This study will show that the Bible nowhere sanctions the use of alcohol.
-Alcohol and drunkeness is used symbolically in the scriptures to represent unrighteousness behaviour
+Alcohol and drunkeness is used symbolically in the scriptures to represent unrighteousness and unrighteous behaviour

 The Temperance Movement